-3 In February 2010, SNAME and the Marine Board of the National Academies' Transportation Research Board (TRB) convened a symposium "Climate Change and Ships: Increasing Energy Efficiency".
-A major recommendation of the symposium was to "conduct an analysis of the marginal abatement costs for vessel owners and operators to employ technologies or operational measures to increase a vessel's energy efficiency and reduce its CO2 emissions".
-Such a project should "address the direct costs of mitigation measures and opportunity costs of mitigation".
-A SNAME T&R ad hoc panel was established to conduct a study and report on its findings.
+In February 2010, SNAME and the Marine Board of the National Academies' Transportation Research Board (TRB) convened a symposium: "Climate Change and Ships: Increasing Energy Efficiency".
+A major recommendation of the symposium was to "conduct an analysis of the marginal abatement costs for vessel owners and operators to employ technologies or operational measures to increase a vessel's energy efficiency and reduce its CO2 emissions ...".
+Such a project should "address the direct costs of mitigation measures and opportunity costs of mitigation."
+A SNAME's T&R ad hoc panel was established to conduct a study and report on its findings.

-4 This study had two primary purposes.
-The first was to develop a standardized methodology for examining measures to improve energy efficiency on ships.
-The methodology was designed to estimate the cost-effectiveness and the potential of each measure to achieve reduction in CO2 emissions.
+5 The study had two primary purposes.
+The first was to develop a standardized methodology for examining measures to improve the energy efficiency of ships.
+The methodology was designed to estimate the cost-effectiveness and the potential of each measure to achieve CO_2 emission reductions.
 The second objective of this study was to apply the methodology to the 22 abatement measures for which data were available.
-This analysis provided estimates of the potential for reduction in CO2 emissions and associated marginal abatement costs for 14 types of new and existing ships as defined by the IMO GHG Experts Group.
-For each vessel type, size, and age, these cost estimates were plotted against estimated potential reduction in CO2 emissions, and the marginal abatement cost curves (MACC) for each ship type were presented.
-Sensitivity analyses were also performed to examine the impact of fuel prices and discount rates on the cost-effectiveness of the measures.
+This analysis provided estimates of the potential for CO2 emission reductions and associated marginal abatement costs for 14 types of new and existing ships, as defined by the Second IMO GHG Study 2009.
+For each vessel type, size, and age, these cost estimates were plotted against estimated potential CO2 emission reductions, and the marginal abatement cost curves (MACC) for each ship type were presented.
+Sensitivity analyses were also performed to examine the impact of fuel prices and discount rates on the cost effectiveness of the measures.
 To avoid complexity, all costs are in USD\$ and emission reductions are in metric tonnes of CO2.
 This study did not assume that ship owners and operators would make the investments or employ the specific operational measures, but just demonstrated what the estimated costs and benefits would be if the necessary investment(s) were made.
 The report strives to present these estimates in an accessible format.
 Key findings should be of interest to policy-makers, ship owners and operators, and other interested parties.

-- 5 This report follows a six-step approach: - .1 Identification of CO2 abatement technologies; - .2 Calculation of the cost-effectiveness of individual measures; - .3 Evaluation of the sensitivity to input parameters; - .4 Identification of constraints on and barriers to implementation; - .5 Rank-ordering technologies and operational measures; and - .6 Calculation of MACC as a function of ship type.
-MACC are plots of the cost-effectiveness of additional measures against the resulting cumulative reduction in $CO_2$ emissions.
+- 6 This report follows a six-step approach: - .1 identification of CO2 abatement technologies; - .2 calculation of the cost-effectiveness of individual measures; - .3 evaluation of the sensitivity to input parameters; - .4 identification of constraints on and barriers to implementation;

+- .5 rank-ordering technologies and operational measures; and - .6 calculation of MACC as a function of ship type.
+MACC are plots of the cost-effectiveness of additional measures against the resulting cumulative reduction in CO_2 emissions.